WMD-group/PyTASER/paper/paper.md

 - Full documentation and easy-to-follow workflows, with good unit-test coverage.
 - Ability to produce publication ready figures, with a high level of manoeuvrability in plotting.
 - Interfaced with the popular materials analysis package [`pymatgen`](https://pymatgen.org/) [@pymatgen].
 - Currently compatible with [VASP](https://www.vasp.at/wiki/index.php/The_VASP_Manual), the most popular electronic structure calculation code [@vasp].
-Other codes can also be added with small amount of coding effort.
+Other codes can also be added with a small amount of coding effort.

 A notable feature in `PyTASER` is the ability to plot a 'decomposed' TAS spectrum, plotting the individual band transitions alongside the overall spectrum (\autoref{fig:figure2}).
 As a result, users can determine the exact band contributions towards different spectral features, which greatly simplifies analysis when identifying the cause of different optical processes.
 In experiment, this is a difficult process, requiring numerous stages of Fourier analysis and a deep understanding of quantum mechanics [@wang:2015; @kafizas:2016] - `PyTASER` greatly delimits this technical barrier, providing a wider understanding of the material being investigated.
 In addition to the overall spectrum, `PyTASER` can also plot the individual contributions for the separate light and dark states, showcasing their respectively contributing bands.